DiffCast: A Unified Framework via Residual Diffusion for Precipitation Nowcasting: Introduction

 In this paper, we propose a flexible and unified end-to-end framework, called Diffcast, which nicely decomposes and models the global determinism and local stochastics of precipitation systems.
 In the framework, we decompose the evolving system as a motion trend and its stochastic residual, and design a motion component and a temporal residual diffusion component to model them, respectively.
 The motion component serves as a deterministic predictive backbone for global trajectory of precipitation system, and the carefully-designed temporal residual diffusion component accounts for modeling the residual distribution which signifies local stochastics.
 Specially, in the diffusion component, we design a Global Temporal UNet(GTUnet), which carefully utilizes multi-scale temporal features, including the global motion prior, sequence segment consistency and inter frame dependency, as diffusion conditions to model the temporal evolution of residual distribution.
 In the framework, the deterministic predictive component and local stochastic diffusion component are simultaneously trained in an end-to-end manner.
 Hence, they interplay with each other natrually.
 Our framework has three striking advantages.
 First, it is a robust and easy-to-train method without mode collapse compared to adversarial networks.
 Second, any type of deterministic spatio-temporal prediction models (reccurent-based or recurrent-free) can be easily equipped into the framework as predictive backbones.
 Third, the prediction performance of backbones, in terms of both accuracy metrics and appearance details, are significantly improved with our framework.

-In summary, our main contributions are summarized as: \begin{itemize}[leftmargin=0.5cm] \item We firstly propose to model the precipitation evolution from the perspective of global deterministic motion and local stochastic variations with residual mechanism. \item We propose a flexible precipitation nowcasting framework that can equip any deterministic backbones (\ie recurrent-based and recurrent-free models) to generate accurate and realistic prediction. \item We develop a way to jointly train deterministic predictive model and probabilistic diffusion model in an end-to-end manner from the inspiration of precipitation chaotic evolution. \item We equip several notable backbones into our framework and conduct extensive experiments on four publicly available radar echo datasets, and the results show that our framework significantly improves the performance, delivering state-of-the-art results for precipitation nowcasting. \end{itemize}
+In summary, our main contributions are summarized as: \begin{itemize}[leftmargin=0.5cm] \item We firstly propose to model the precipitation evolution from the perspective of global deterministic motion and local stochastic variations with residual mechanism. \item We propose a flexible precipitation nowcasting framework that can equip any deterministic backbones (\ie recurrent-based and recurrent-free models) to generate accurate and realistic prediction. \item Inspired by the natural meteorological mechanism, we propose to simultaneously train the deterministic predictive component and the stochastic diffusion component in an end-to-end manner and validate the effectiveness and necessity. \item We equip several notable backbones into our framework and conduct extensive experiments on four publicly available radar echo datasets, and the results show that our framework significantly improves the performance, delivering state-of-the-art results for precipitation nowcasting. \end{itemize}